AdrianAntico/AutoQuant/README.md

 ![RemixAutoML_Logo](https://user-images.githubusercontent.com/42076988/55656390-94dc4b00-57ab-11e9-9e3f-06b049b796d5.png)

 # RemixAutoML
 > This is a collection of functions that I have made to speed up machine learning and to ensure high quality modeling output is generated.
 They are great at establishing solid baselines that are extremely challenging to beat using alternative methods.
-To see them in action, check out our free tutorials at https://www.remyxcourses.com
+To see them in action, check out our free tutorials at <a href="http://www.remyxcourses.com/course?courseid=intro-to-remixautoml-in-r" target=_blank></a>.

 Also, be sure to visit our blog at https://www.remixinstitute.ai for hot data science, machine learning, and AI content.